rossprogram/rossprogram.github.io/arrival/usa/index.md

 ### TRAVEL to Columbus Ohio.  <br>
 Everyone must arrive before 5 PM on Sunday June 23 (unless you made other arrangements with Ross administrators).
-If you are traveling from the West Coast or from overseas, please plan to arrive on Saturday June 22.
+If you are traveling from the USA's West Coast or from overseas, please plan to arrive on Saturday June 22.

 Visit the Ross [Itinerary Page](https://rossprogram.org/arrival/usa/itinerary/)  for